Notalifeform/arlo-timelapse-lambda/README.md

 make clean && make build
 ```

-# upload your code to AWS Lambda
+# Upload your code to AWS Lambda

 This is a good start to create a first version of your function